rlunde/writertoys/devlog.md

 I've been spending time looking at other examples.
 Amazing to me that most "real" web sites use a combination of Oauth and regular accounts, and none of the examples I've been able to find do.

+I think, since I'm basically trying to do the same thing in both python/flask, golang, and ruby/rails, that I'll see if I can make a tiny sample project in each that does nothing except user management with a regular login/password and Oauth2.
+Maybe add a code generator?